BabylonJS/OldDocumentationSite/content/how_to/animation/Sequence.md

 ---
-PG_TITLE: A Sequence of Animations
+PG_TITLE: How To Sequence Animations
 ---

-# A Sequence of Animations
+# How To Sequence Animations
-One straight forward method of combining a number of clips to form a cartoon.
+One straight forward method of combining a number of clips to form a cartoon is to give start times to each animation clip.

 ## Design